 Ready to start an Academic Decathlon or Academic Pentathlon team?
 Both programs are aligned with National Standards and Alaska’s Educational Challenge and provide small group learning opportunities.
 Plus the USAD curriculum is ready to go — all you need is a coach + students + the curriculum to start the fun!

-Five reasons why this is the year to start a team
+This is the year to start a team!

 - Free Decathlon (high school) and Pentathlon (middle school) online curriculum to new teams.